Spring 2018: Matt, Farhad, Charles, Connor, Eryn (back)

 Andrea Peterson is an undergraduate studying Biological Engineering.
 She began working in the Vargis lab in September 2018.
 She is working with Lori Caldwell to create a dosage curve of reactive oxygen species production in muscle cells.
 Andrea is involved with Utah State University's Honors Program, the Undergraduate Research Fellows Program, and the Society of Physics Students.
 She enjoys reading, binge-watching America's Next Top Model, and kickboxing.

-Charles Harding, BS is a MS student in Dr. Vargis' lab.
+Charles Harding, BS was a MS student in Dr. Vargis' lab.
 He began his research on muscle atrophy in simulated microgravity in January 2015.
 His experience in mammalian cell culture and bioreactor operation comes from two internships at Thermo Fisher Scientific during the summers of 2012 and 2013.
 The internship in 2013 also focused on protein and glycan analytics.
 Since February 2014, he has worked part-time at the cell culture R&D lab at GE Healthcare in Logan, UT.
-Charles’ goal is for his research to improve human fitness during extended spaceflight, as well as alleviate muscular atrophy for patients on Earth.
-Charles' work is supported by the Utah NASA Space Grant Consortium and the US Nuclear Regulatory Commission.
+Charles’ goal was for his research to improve human fitness during extended spaceflight, as well as alleviate muscular atrophy for patients on Earth.
+Charles' work was supported by the Utah NASA Space Grant Consortium and the US Nuclear Regulatory Commission.

 Farhad Farjood, MS was a PhD student in Dr. Vargis' lab.
 He began working in the Vargis lab in February 2015.
 Farhad earned his master’s in Biochemical Engineering from the University of Birmingham (UK).
 During his master's, he studied anaerobic production of better-folded recombinant proteins in bacteria.
 He then stayed at the University of Birmingham as a visiting researcher to study the potential of autofluorescent proteins as direct cellular oxygen sensors.
 During his first year at Utah State University, he used a systems biology approach to computationally study changes in transcriptional regulation in Down syndrome and also experimentally investigated the role of small molecules in macrophage activation.